istio-ecosystem/sail-operator/docs/README.md

     default   True    Healthy   True     v1.21.0   2m
     ```

-4. Create namespace `bookinfo` and deploy bookinfo application
+4. Create namespace `bookinfo` and deploy bookinfo application.

     ```bash
     kubectl create namespace bookinfo
     kubectl label namespace bookinfo istio-injection=enabled
     kubectl apply -n bookinfo -f https://raw.githubusercontent.com/istio/istio/release-1.22/samples/bookinfo/platform/kube/bookinfo.yaml
     ```
     Note: if the `Istio` resource name is other than `default`, you need to set the `istio.io/rev` label to the name of the `Istio` resource instead of adding the `istio-injection=enabled` label.

-5. Perform the update of the control plane by changing the version in the Istio resource
+5. Perform the update of the control plane by changing the version in the Istio resource.

     ```bash
     kubectl patch istio default -n istio-system --type='merge' -p '{"spec":{"version":"v1.21.2"}}'
     ```

-6. Confirm the `Istio` resource version was updated
+6. Confirm the `Istio` resource version was updated.

     ```console
     $ kubectl get istio -n istio-system